The Eurovision song inspired by a 'miracle' baby

 "We had to get the right words", she says.
 "This is real life."

-Madame Monsiuer also say they have received many messages of praise from around the world for raising the issue in such an unusual way.
+Madame Monsieur also say they have received many messages of praise from around the world for raising the issue in such an unusual way.

 "It's a great way to start explaining what migration is," says Emilie.